kugurerdem/rugu.dev/content/english/blog/homelabbing_01/index.md

 So far, this little self-hosting experiment has been running smoothly.
 I am using almost all the services I set up here on a daily basis.

 Of course, there are still many things on my mind.
 How should I set up a proper backup system?
 Which apps should I try next, maybe things like Jellyfin, Paperless-ngx, or some bookmarking tools?
 What other features of Tailscale can I make better use of?
 How can I improve the observability of my home server so I can easily track resource usage?
 Is there anything I can do about power outages so that if my computer shuts down, it can start back up automatically?
 And so on...
 But the good thing is, I do not have to answer all of these questions at once.
 I intend to continue this experiment incrementally and document what I learn along the way through new blog posts.

-Thanks for reading this far.
-If you have any questions or feedback, feel free to share them with me.